sugananth2003/udemy-ansible-assignment/README.md

 # Udemy Ansible Assignment

-This is a solution for the Ansible Assignment on Udemy https://www.udemy.com/learn-ansible-advanced
+This is a solution for - Ansible Assignment on Udemy https://www.udemy.com/learn-ansible-advanced

 This assignment tests the students knowledge on deploying a distributed web application on cloud using fully automated Ansible playbooks.
 The solution is shared to the instructor and student community using github repository and feedback will be given.

-**A full video demonstration of the solution is under development.
-Will update once ready.**

 ## Solution
 Below is my solution to the problem.